Paradise City (2021 TV series)

 Paradise City is an American musical drama television series created by Ash Avildsen for Amazon Prime Video.
-It is a continuation of Avildsen's 2017 film American Satan.
+It is a sequel to and continuation of American Satan (2017), and second installment in the franchise of the same name.
 The series premiered on March 25, 2021.
-A second season was announced in October 2021.

 Production

 Background

 In 2019, it was reported that a spin-off based on American Satan would be created, and that musicians Andy Biersack and Remington Leith would reprise their roles in the series.
 It also stars Bella Thorne, Ryan Hurst, and Cameron Boyce in his final role.

 Development

 The first teaser was released on May 1, 2020.
 A trailer for the series was released in December 2020.

-In an interview with TheWrap, director Avildsen stated that he hoped to begin filming the next season of the show before the end of 2021, but expressed concern over how to recast the late Boyce, who he felt was "the heartbeat for the audience."
+In an interview with TheWrap, director Avildsen stated that he hoped to begin filming a second season before the end of 2021, but expressed concern over how to recast Boyce's role, who he felt was "the heartbeat for the audience."
+As of 2025, no further updates have been announced regarding a second season or the future of the series.